robotronik/librairie-commune/Readme.md

 #### pause
 **Return**: void
 **Parameters**: void
-**Description**: pause (a cleanne deceleration is provide and the current commande and all next commande is keep for a future resume)
+**Description**: pause (a clean deceleration is provide and the current commande and all next commande is keep for a future resume)
-**Usage**: ex: when you want to wait for what the enemy robot pass (you can use stop after pause if you don't want to resume)
+**Usage**: ex: when you want to wait for what the opponent robot pass (you can use stop after pause if you don't want to resume)

 ---